 Purge before your splurge

-By ingesting data which include outliers, companies end up feeding the personalization engine employed to calculate important metric events with information unrelated to the variation and not a great predictor of the future.
+By ingesting data which include outliers, companies end up feeding the personalization platform employed to calculate important metric events with information unrelated to the variation and not a great predictor of the future.
 Variations initially thought winners will likely end up with lower AOV in the long run, since outliers purchases are unlikely to happen – wasting valuable time in the experimentation process, resulting in the loss of higher-yielding revenue opportunities, and sacrificing a better overall customer experience.

 With outliers detection, you can measure the impact of your efforts in the most reliable way possible.